 Let’s finish on a high though.
 Her single Wings is beautiful if you haven’t already heard it, and apart from her black trousers and boots, she’s Autumn perfection.

-- If you’ve dyed or bleached your hair, I will ask that you wear my white head scarf (sorry about that).
-It really is important though.
-Bring a hair brush along for afterwards if you’re worried 🙂
+- If you’ve dyed or bleached your hair, I will ask that you wear my (very fetching) white head scarf during the draping.

-- If there isn’t enough natural light I won’t hazard a guess at your season.
+- If there isn’t enough natural light I won’t hazard a guess at your season (God forbid!).
 I’ll return another day or, if possible, find us another location.

-- You will need to be sat in front of a full length mirror.
-If you don’t have one let me know and I can bring mine.
+- You will need to be sat in front of a mirror so you can see what I see as I drape you.
+If you don’t have one, just let me know and I can bring mine.

-- If you wear glasses, please wear contact lenses if at all possible.
-I want you to see how the colours affect your skin.
-This is incredibly important.
+- If you usually wear glasses, please wear contact lenses if at all possible.

-- Please do try and keep an open mind.
+- Come with an open mind.
 I absolutely understand that if you’ve been wearing black all your life you might feel uncomfortable at first being diagnosed as a Spring/Summer/Autumn.
-I anticipate compliments galore as you wear your new colours.
+But, rest assured, you will receive compliments galore as you wear your new colours!

-- I’m more than happy to drape children (and partners) but do bear in mind they need to be willing and able to sit for up to an hour.
+- I’m always happy to drape children (and partners) but do bear in mind they need to be willing and able to sit for up to an hour.

-- We both need to be able to concentrate so a space free of distractions for the session is important.
-No children please.
+- We both need to be able to concentrate, so a space free of distractions for the session is important.

-- Bring a camera if you want.
-I am more than happy to take pictures of you looking amazing in your best colours.
-I think this is a fantastic reminder and can be useful to look back on if you have any concerns about your season.
+- Bring a camera/smartphone if you want.
+I am more than happy to take pictures of you looking amazing in your best colours!

 What does it cost?
-I charge £60 for a colour analysis session which includes the swatch book.
-If you are a considerable distance from me I may need to add a little extra on for petrol.
-I do group discounts.
-The cost reduces to £50 each for two or more.
-Depending on the time of year I can typically fit no more than 4 sessions in a day.
+I charge £80 for a colour analysis session which includes the swatch book.
+If you are a considerable distance from me I may need to add on extra for petrol or travel costs.
+I do group discounts; the cost reduces to £70 each for two or more.
+Depending on the time of year I can typically fit no more than 3-4 sessions in a day.

 Where will it take place?
-Wherever you like although most clients prefer I come to them.
-I can come to your home or even your workplace just so long as we have a quiet room with good natural light.
+Wherever you like, although most clients prefer I come to them.
+I can come to your home or even your workplace just so long as we have a quiet room with excellent natural light.
 If you’d like to come to me this can be arranged too, just let me know.

 How long will it take?
-Please allow at least 2 hours.
-Most people are done within the hour, others are a little trickier.
-I like to allow plenty of time for questions and for playing with make-up.
+Please allow at least 2-3 hours.
+I like for us to have plenty of time for chatting, questions and for playing with make-up afterwards.

 Can I bring a friend?
 Yes!
 Absolutely.
 The more the merrier.
 It’ll be magical for them to watch.

 Is there a reason why I shouldn’t be analysed?
 If you are taking medication that changes the colour of your skin.
 If you feel unwell (we’ll reschedule).
-If you have a deep tan or are sun burnt we’ll need to wait until this has faded.
-A light tan shouldn’t be too much of a problem but anything more than that might be.
+If you have a very deep tan, fake tan, or are sun burnt (we’ll need to wait until this has faded).

 Will I need to throw away my entire wardrobe if I’ve been buying the wrong colours?
-Not if you don’t want to!
+No, not if you don’t want to!
 Some people have the motivation and means to do that, but generally speaking I recommend that clients go through their wardrobe and swatch their clothes.
 Compliant clothes go on the right, non-compliant on the left.
-As you wear out the clothes on the left, replace them with compliant ones.
-You don’t need to start big either.
+As you wear out the clothes on the left, you can replace them with compliant ones.
+You don’t need to start big, either.
 Scarves, lipstick and nail varnish are a great way of introducing your new colours without breaking the bank.

 How do I book?
 Just contact me via e-mail: firstname.lastname@example.org.